 You can also ignore the suggestion if it is irrelevant, which lets you remove it entirely.

-Naturally, to use the suggestion, complete the Answer field and hit the Save as a Q&A button.
+Naturally, to use the suggestion, complete the Answer field (if not already completed automatically by Lyro itself) and hit the Save as a Q&A button.

 Once added, the new Q&A will be listed under the Data sources tab (and labelled as Manually added), available for Lyro to use if the same question is asked again in the future.